Gunjan Sinha: Career

 He has also served as Chairman of SiliconIndia Inc., Regalix, and previously for arcadiaOne, Inc. He was appointed to the board of the Indo-US Science & Technology Forum and previously served as a trustee for the University of California Santa Cruz Foundation.
 He is also a frequent speaker at Horasis, an independent think tank organization based in Zurich, Switzerland.

-Awards and recognition
+Recognition

 In 2007, Sinha was one of 13 Indian Americans to be named to the list of Outstanding 50 Asian Americans in Business.
 He was also featured as one of the 50 Most Successful Immigrant Entrepreneurs by Silicon India.